 \section{Appendix A}

 It has been demonstrated in prior studies~\cite{wu2022facial,park2024robust} that there is a sufficient shift in the peak of rPPG signals at 30fps from different parts of face.
 Figure~\ref{fig:ptt} shows that there are clear shifts of rPPG signals in our FaceBP dataset as well.
 Note that the rPPG signals represent POS~\cite{wang2016algorithmic} after band-pass filtering.
 Figure~\ref{fig:ptt} represents that pulse waves on the cheek are ahead of those on the forehead.
 This result makes sense, since the heart pulse arrives later at locations further away from the heart.
+However, we note that such clear phase differences are not consistently observed across all subjects.
+In some cases, the shifts are subtle due to inter-subject variability, signal-to-noise ratio differences, and physiological factors such as vascular elasticity.
 In the same manner as Wu et al.~\cite{wu2022facial}, we input rPPG signals from three different parts into S-Net which extracts PTT from multiple rPPG signals.